rapka/polemics-md/content/essays/nina-arweave.md

 The third sentence appears to be incomplete; the cost to store the "artwork, audio, and artwork files" is simply missing. 🤷‍♀️

-Morever, Solana's cryptocurrency [trades](https://coinmarketcap.com/currencies/solana/)for $174.93 at time of writing, making 0.032 SOL equivalent to $5.57 rather than $1.20.
+Morover, Solana's cryptocurrency [trades](https://coinmarketcap.com/currencies/solana/)for $174.93 at time of writing, making 0.032 SOL equivalent to $5.57 rather than $1.20.
 I do not believe that this page tracks changes to the price of Solana, highlighting the issues of trying to use a volatile crypto currency to power a music platform.

 ## Where is my $26?

-The same FAQ page also says that "new users on Nina get a .15 SOL credit to their upload account".
+The same [FAQ page](https://help.ninaprotocol.com/hc/en-us/articles/14332524801559-What-are-the-transaction-fees-when-I-publish-a-release) also says that "new users on Nina get a .15 SOL credit to their upload account".
 I cannot find any information about this account or a 0.15SOL credit.
 0.15SOL is worth $26.23, which I could conceivably cash out for real cash if I knew the wallet address. **I would like my $26.23!**

 Nina's [terms of service](https://nina-protocol.notion.site/Nina-Protocol-Terms-of-Service-45db765d2ccf4000946af0af2ee491b9) says in no uncertain terms that **"fees are the sole responsibility of the Artists and users"**, but provides no way to see the fees I have racked up by uploading releases with a new account.
 If Nina is currently paying these fees on behalf on artists, the ToS seems to indicate they could decide to stop this policy at any time and retroactively ask artists for payment.